jballas/441_work/HW-8/readme.md

 Mostly, I think I need to work on my logic.

+### Images
+I added basic text into my 'movie'
+Adding in an image gave me trouble.
+I found a solution at stack overflow.
+By using jquery's .attr, and accessing the source, I can just change an empty image. ( https://stackoverflow.com/questions/554273/changing-the-image-source-using-jquery)

 ## Problems or Issues this week

 ## Specific questions/concerns for next week